 Rising transnational crime has heavily impacted the need to closely monitor maritime activity, meaning that in France more than 25% of the operational activity on navy vessels and aircraft is dedicated to marine safety and security.
 Ahead of the Smarter Borders Management Conference, Defence IQ sat down with Rear Admiral Patrick Augier, France’s Deputy Secretary General for the Sea to discuss his thoughts on French maritime border control priorities and terrorism prevention strategies at sea.

 In the age of cross-border mobility, the rise in legitimate border crossings has coincided with an enormous growth in illegitimate transnational movement as millions of individuals seek entrance to more affluent countries.
 Ahead of Smarter Border Management 2017, Defence IQ spoke to Jari Liukku, Head of European Serious and Organised Crime Centre at Europol to address the ongoing migrant crisis and the challenges of tackling transnational organised crime in an age where criminals are able to exploit technology to their advantage.

 As negotiations over the UK’s departure continue, what control means in reality remains hard to pin down.
 At this relatively early stage, there are numerous theoretical outcomes, but it could be a long time before any concrete details emerge.

-Smarter Borders sponsor Unisys have written an exclusive article on the predicted impact of Brexit, produced by John Kendall, Global Director of the Unisys Border and National Security Program.
+Smarter Borders partner Unisys have written an exclusive article on the predicted impact of Brexit, produced by John Kendall, Global Director of the Unisys Border and National Security Program.